adispen/gcp-csr-terraform-modules/blog.md

 }
 ```

-Above we can see a few different configurations in action.
-Let's break down each part:
+Above we can see a few different configuration options in action, as well as the directory structure of the remote repository we are
+sourcing our module from.

+Let's break down each part of the `source` block:

 `https://source.developers.google.com/p/my-project/r/my-example-repo/`